Create New Driverless AI System¶

 - Specify the following options to create the system:

 - Driverless AI Version: Available versions are added by Admins.

 - System Name: System names must be between 1 and 64 characters and contain only lowercase characters, numbers, and hyphens.
 It must start with a letter and end only with a number or letter.
 This is blank by default.

 - Tag: This shows the Tag(s) that will be applied to this system.
-Tags are created by Administrators and include a default value.
-You can override the default value here.
+Tags are created by Administrators and might include a default value.
+You can set the value here.

 - Click Create System when you are done.
 The system will begin provisioning.
 Note that this can take several minutes.

 After the system has successfully started, it will appear on the My Systems page.
 At this point, you are ready to use Driverless AI.